jjohnson-99/312-avoiding-rl/README.md

 ### The permanent

-We are primarily interested in generating 312-avoiding matrices with large permanent so we define the permanent here.
-All other important theory is contained in the theory section below.
+Since we are primarily interested in generating 312-avoiding matrices with large permanent, we discuss it rigorously here.

 The permanent of an $n \times n$ matrix $A$ is defined as